Contamination issues dominate water quality concerns worldwide

 - Groundwater: Water from underground aquifers is usually safe to drink, but over the past few years contamination has increased.
 Water that is deep underground is more protected from many types of contamination.
 Geology and soil makeup also affect water quality.
 Groundwater may be contaminated by naturally occurring elements like arsenic, selenium or boron.

-There are a number of threats to drinking water: Improperly disposed of chemicals, animal wastes, pesticides, human wastes, wastes injected deep underground and naturally occurring substances all can contaminate drinking water.
+There are a number of ways to contaminate water: Improperly disposed of chemicals, animal wastes, pesticides, human wastes, wastes injected deep underground and naturally occurring substances all can contaminate drinking water.
 Likewise, drinking water that is not properly treated or disinfected, or that travels through an improperly maintained distribution system, also may pose a health risk.

 Categories of Water Contaminants